Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: COMPUTATIONAL SETUP

 where $n_j$ represents the outward normal vector on the wall boundary and $\Omega$ refers to the entire fluid domain.
 In addition, we remove the scalar in the proximity of the domain boundaries along the streamwise and spanwise directions in order to avoid the scalar entering from the opposite side by virtue of the periodic conditions

 Direct numerical simulation is adopted for solving the velocity and scalar equations.
 For spatial discretization, we use a pseudo-spectral method, where Fourier expansion is adopted in the $x$ and $z$ directions, while Chebyshev polynomials are used in the $y$ direction.
 The code has been validated and applied to control and estimation problems in previous studies \citep{hasegawa2011,suzuki2017}.
 The numbers of modes are set to be $(N_1, N_2, N_3) = (128, 65, 64)$ along the streamwise, wall-normal and spanwise directions, respectively.
-3/2 rule is employed in order to remove the aliasing errors, so that the numbers of the physical grid points are 1.5 times larger in all the directions.
-The present numerical scheme and condition are essentially identical to those in \citet{Cerizza2016}, where extensive validation has been performed.
+In order to remove aliasing errors, the 3/2 rule is employed, so that the numbers of the physical grid points are 1.5 times larger in all the directions.
+The present numerical scheme and condition are essentially identical to those in \citet{Cerizza2016}, where extensive verification of the present code is presented.